Traceable Black-box Watermarks for Federated Learning

-\textbf{Baselines and \method Settings.} In all experiments, we use the MNIST~\cite{MNIST} dataset as the source for watermarking.
+\textbf{Baselines and \method Settings.} In all experiments, we use the MNIST~\citep{MNIST} dataset as the source for watermarking.
 Each global model is assigned a watermark dataset containing samples from a distinct MNIST label, ensuring both $\mathcal{X}^w_i \cap \mathcal{X}^w_j = \emptyset$ and $\phi_i(x) \neq \phi_j(x)$ for any two clients $i$ and $j$.
-We present the results of \method using other watermark datasets in \hyperref[apdx: more_trigger_dataset]{Appendix Section~\ref{apdx: more_trigger_dataset}}.
+Furthermore, we demonstrate that \method can accommodate various types of watermark datasets, including randomly generated patterns as proposed in~\citep{waffle}, with results provided in Section~\ref{sec:method_results}.
 Each watermark dataset consists of $100$ samples.
 The watermarking learning rate is set to $\eta_w=1e^{-4}$, and the number of watermarking iterations is $\tau_w=5$.
 The partition ratio $k$ is set to $1\%$.
 The warmup training ratio $\alpha$ is set to $0.5$.
-To ensure a fair comparison, we evaluate \method against two \textit{server-side} watermarking approaches: WAFFLE~\cite{waffle}, a black-box watermarking method that does not ensure traceability of watermarked models, and FedTracker~\cite{shao2024fedtracker}, a white-box watermarking method that ensures traceability.
+To ensure a fair comparison, we evaluate \method against two \textit{server-side} watermarking approaches: WAFFLE~\citep{waffle}, a black-box watermarking method that does not ensure traceability, and FedTracker~\citep{shao2024fedtracker}, a white-box watermarking method that ensures traceability.

 \textbf{Evaluation Metrics.} We evaluate the performance of each method using two key metrics: main task accuracy (MA) and model leakage verification rate (VR).
 MA is measured using the main task test set.
-Since \method and FedTracker introduce slight variations in each local model due to watermark injection, we compute MA as the average accuracy across all local models, following~\cite{shao2024fedtracker}.
+Since \method and FedTracker introduce slight variations in each local model due to watermark injection, we compute MA as the average accuracy across all local models, following~\citep{shao2024fedtracker}.
 VR quantifies the proportion of watermarked models that are successfully attributed to their respective owners.
 We evaluate each watermarked model on the full test set, compute the per-label accuracy, and identify the label with the highest accuracy.
-If this highest-accuracy label matches the pre-assigned label of the model's owner, the model is considered successfully verified (more details are given in \hyperref[apdx: tr_def]{Appendix Section~\ref{apdx: tr_def}}).
+If this highest-accuracy label matches the pre-assigned label of the model's owner, the model is considered successfully verified (more details are given in Appendix~\ref{apdx: tr_def}).
 For FedTracker, we follow its original definition of VR, where traceability is determined based on fingerprint similarity in a white-box setting.